AloiDavide/Higu-ProCheckt/project notes/Taccuino Development.md

 	- [x] scale it down one pixel every 20 characters?
 	- [ ] in the rewrite make this a method of the page object: right.get_tsize()

+I'm using an imagebutton to call a python function that does some stuff and then brings up a screen with renpy.show_screen(), but after the new screen appears, the mouse doesn't interact with its elements until I click on it once.
+Is there a way to give it focus immediately?

 ### Implementation
 - A json contains all the pages.
 - Toggle unread status of page in the json, and highlight it if true, turn it false and save when opened.